Share With Friends & Family

 A Water Idyll by Hans Zatzka

-A Water Idyll by Austrian Painter Hans Zatzka (1859 – 1945); also known as P. Ronsard, Pierre de Ronsard, or H. Zabateri and he signed many of his works as Joseph Bernard, J. Bernard, or Bernard Zatzka to avoid the penalties of braking contracts that limited how many works he could sell.
+A Water Idyll by Hans Zatzka (1859-1945) also known as P. Ronsard, Pierre de Ronsard, or H. Zabateri and he signed many of his works as Joseph Bernard, J. Bernard, or Bernard Zatzka to avoid the penalties of braking contracts that limited how many works he could sell; was a celebrated Austrian painter known for his idyllic scenes of nymphs, fairies, and romantic landscapes, often imbued with a delicate sense of melancholy and enchantment.

 Hans Zatzka sometimes been known as P. Ronsard, Pierre de Ronsard, or H. Zabateri, and signed many of his works as Joseph Bernard, J. Bernard, or Bernard Zatzka.